 When it comes to big names in the smartphone camera game, Google has one of the better reputations.
-Its latest Google Pixel 5 flagship may not all the hardware bells and whistles we see on more expensive smartphones, but it takes some incredible pictures.
-By contrast, the Samsung Galaxy S21 Ultra comes with one of the most comprehensive camera packages we’ve ever seen in a smartphone and a price tag to match.
+Its latest Google Pixel 5 flagship may not have all the hardware bells and whistles we see on more expensive smartphones, but it takes some incredible pictures.
+By contrast, the more recent Samsung Galaxy S21 Ultra comes with one of the most comprehensive camera packages we’ve ever seen in a smartphone and a price tag to match.
 So how do the two compare in a real-world shootout?

 We’re obviously not expecting the $699 Google Pixel 5 to best an ultra-premium flagship that costs almost double its price.
 But if it can come close to matching the Samsung Galaxy S21 Ultra in more than a handful of the most common shooting scenarios, we’ll chalk it up as a major win for Google’s computational photography prowess.

 If you want a closer look at these image samples shot for this comparison, you can view the full-res files here.